How does this medication work? What will it do for me?

 Stop taking the medication and seek immediate medical attention if any of the following occur:

 - chest pain

 - signs of allergic reaction (symptoms may include skin rash or hives, trouble breathing, sweating, abnormal heart rate, or decreased blood pressure)

 - signs of blood clots (pain or swelling in the legs, worsening shortness of breath, coughing up blood)

-- signs of stroke (confusion, severe headache, sudden weakness, dizziness, trouble speaking, or vision problems)
+- signs of a serious skin reaction (such as skin rash; red skin; blistering of the lips, eyes, or mouth; skin peeling; fever; or joint pain)signs of stroke (confusion, severe headache, sudden weakness, dizziness, trouble speaking, or vision problems)